Curbside Cart & Blue Bin Accepted Recyclables

 - Clean household glass can be placed into your City of Saskatoon curbside cart or bin or dropped off and put in our “Glass Only” bin at our public drop-off located at: 1902 – 1st Avenue N, Saskatoon.

-- As an alternative, Sarcan Recycling programs in Saskatoon and Regina also accept clean household glass.
+- As an alternative, Sarcan Recycling programs in Saskatoon and Regina also accept clean household glass bottles and jars.

 Downloadable Recycling Guides & Posters